-To open EMC, click on the "Sherline CNC (inch)" or "Sherline CNC (metric)" icon on your desktop.
-If they don't appear there, move your cursor to the lower left corner of the screen and click on the icon with the large "K" in it.
+To open EMC, click on the "Sherline CNC (inch)" or "Sherline CNC (metric)" icon on the desktop.
+If the icons don't appear, move your cursor to the lower left corner of the screen and click on the icon with the large "K" in it.
 Scroll through the menu to where it says "EMC."
 Choose either the inch or metric version of EMC and click on your choice.
 This will open the proper version of EMC, and you are ready to get started.
-(You can click on either icon and drag it to the desktop to create a shortcut for future use if one is not there already.)
+You can also drag either icon to the desktop to create a shortcut for future use if one is not there already.